-This creamy and indulgent gluten-free, vegan mac and cheese comes together in just minutes right on the stovetop...no blender necessary!
-With a nut-free, velvety cheese sauce made of plant-based butter, chickpea flour, oat milk, nutritional yeast and vegan cheese, this gluten- and dairy-free twist on the classic dish is pure comfort food.
+This creamy and indulgent gluten-free, nut-free vegan mac and cheese comes together in just minutes right on the stovetop...no blender necessary!
+With a smooth velvety cheese sauce made of plant-based butter, chickpea flour, oat milk, nutritional yeast and vegan cheese, this gluten- and dairy-free twist on the classic dish is pure comfort food.

 Course Dinner, Main Course, Side Dish

 Keyword chickpea flour, dairy-free, gluten free, mac and cheese, nut free, nutritional yeast, vegan, vegetarian

 4slicesvegan American-style cheese, broken into small pieces(I recommend Chao Creamy Original but you can use Daiya, Follow Your Heart, Good Planet or the brand of your choosing - use a soy-free brand if necessary)

 Cook gluten-free pasta according to package directions.
 Be sure not to overcook.

 While pasta is cooking, begin the sauce.
 Start by melting vegan butter in a 2- or 3-quart saucepan over medium heat.

 Once the butter is melted, whisk in chickpea flour to make a roux.
 Keep whisking for 1-2 minutes (the roux should be a smooth but thick paste and golden in color).
 Any clumps will melt during the cooking and whisking process in the next steps.